hamkasu/photoverone/replit.md

 PhotoVault by Calmic Sdn Bhd is a professional photo management platform built with Flask.
 Its purpose is to provide secure storage, advanced editing, and comprehensive organization of photographs.
 It aims to deliver an enterprise-grade solution for personal and professional photo archiving, featuring robust security, role-based access control, user management, and administrative tools.
 The platform seeks to offer an efficient and secure environment for managing photo collections.

 ## Recent Changes (September 25, 2025)
-- **Fresh GitHub Import Completed**: Successfully imported PhotoVault project from GitHub into Replit environment
+- **Fresh GitHub Import Setup Complete**: Successfully set up PhotoVault project from GitHub clone in Replit environment
-- **Python Dependencies**: Installed all required Python packages including Flask, SQLAlchemy, OpenCV, and image processing libraries
+- **Python Environment**: Installed Python 3.11 and all required dependencies from requirements.txt including Flask, SQLAlchemy, OpenCV, and image processing libraries
-- **PostgreSQL Database**: Set up Replit PostgreSQL database and marked existing schema migrations as applied
+- **PostgreSQL Database**: Set up Replit PostgreSQL database with proper DATABASE_URL configuration and marked existing schema migrations as applied
 - **Flask Configuration**: Verified Flask backend is properly configured for Replit environment with:
   - Host binding to 0.0.0.0 (required for Replit proxy)
   - Port 5000 configuration
-  - Proper database connection settings
+  - Development mode with proper database connection
 - **Development Workflow**: Configured and started "PhotoVault Frontend" workflow on port 5000
-- **Application Testing**: Verified application is running and serving requests successfully with proper static file handling
+- **Application Status**: Verified application is running successfully and serving HTTP requests with proper static file handling
 - **Production Deployment**: Configured autoscale deployment with Gunicorn for production use
 - **Previous Migration Notes**:
   - Fixed Railway deployment compatibility with App Storage detection logic